-Date: Dear Health Care Provider (ordering provider), Re: Patient Last name, First name; PHN; DOB Public Health has received laboratory notification that your patient tested positive for a carbapenemase-producing organism (CPO) \square or Candida auris (C. auris) \square - both emerging public health concerns.
-As per the Public Health Act and the Communicable Disease Regulation physicians/administrators for laboratories that identify CPO or C. auris are required to report cases to their local medical health officer.
+Dear Health Care Provider (ordering provider), Re: Patient Last name, First name; PHN; DOB Public Health has received laboratory notification that your patient tested positive for a carbapenemase-producing organism (CPO) \square or Candida auris (C. auris) \square - both emerging public health concerns.
+As per the Public Health Act and the Communicable Disease Regulation, physicians/administrators for laboratories that identify CPO or C. auris are required to report cases to their local medical health officer.
 A provincial non-nominal surveillance program is in place to monitor the epidemiology (e.g. risk factors, laboratory data) of CPO and C. auris in BC.
 Each patient isolate is assigned a unique identifier for this purpose.
-The unique identifier for your patient is CPOs and C. auris both pose significant risk to vulnerable patients in health-care facilities.
-In the case of CPOs, these are multi-drug resistant gram negative bacteria for which antibiotics available to tree infections are very limited.
+The unique identifier for your patient is Attached is a surveillance form.
+We ask that you complete this form to the best of your ability and return it by email to the Provincial Infection Control Network of BC at picnet@phsa.ca.
+CPOs and C. auris both pose significant risk to vulnerable patients in health-care facilities.
+In the case of CPOs, these are multi-drug resistant gram negative bacteria for which antibiotics available to treat infections are very limited.
 C. auris is an emerging yeast, which is often resistant to at least one class of antifungals.
-Due to this risk, please request that your patient inform any health-care facility of admission and/or routine health-care encounters (such as hemodialysis, oncology clinics, BMT decare) that they have tested positive for CPO or C. auris .
-Infection Control measures will be put in places of decrease the likelihood of spreading these bacteria or yeast to other patients.
+Due to this risk, please request that your patient inform any health-care facility on admission and/or routine health-care encounters (such as hemodialysis, oncology clinics, BMT day care) that they have tested positive for CPO or C. auris .
+Infection Control measures will be put in place to decrease the likelihood of spreading these bacteria or yeast to other patients.
 At this time, little is known about the carriage and clearance of CPO infections in the community after treatment.
 Follow-up testing of clearance is not recommended, as carriage may return after treatment with a carbapenem antibiotic.
 After treatment for C. auris infections, patients can remain colonized, perhaps indefinitely.
+Interpretation of this laboratory result should be in context of the overall health of your patient.
+In the community, patients who test positive for a CPO or C. auris do not generally pose a risk to others.